Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

 being the Fermi-Dirac distribution for the baryon ($b$) and antibaryon ($\bar b$) with effective mass $m_b^*$ and the accompanying effective chemical potential provided by

-Neutron star cores are composed of globally neutral, $\beta$-equilibrium matter \cite{SHEN1998435,Stone}.
-Therefore, the conditions in the core of a neutron star are related to the chemical potentials and the number densities of the various particles as
+NS cores are composed of globally neutral, $\beta$-equilibrium matter~\citep{SHEN1998435, Stone}.
+Therefore, the conditions in the core of a NS are related to the chemical potentials and the number densities of the various particles as

 where $q_i$ stands for the charge of particle $i$ also $\mu_n , \mu_p , \mu_e$ and $\mu_{\nu_e}$ are chemical potentials of neutron, proton, electron and neutrino respectively.
 Finally, conservation holds for the densities of baryons and leptons.